vadimkantorov/eventmapexample/README.md

 An event map consists of the main page and of campaign pages.
 Each campaign consists of multiple events.
 The main page lists all events from all campaigns.

-See an example of an event map at https://vadimkantorov.github.io/eventmapexample, and of its contents at https://github.com/vadimkantorov/eventmapexample (based on the content of https://taplink.cc/stopmurderization and https://www.facebook.com/freerussiansglobal).
+See an example of an event map at https://vadimkantorov.github.io/eventmaptest, and its contents at https://github.com/vadimkantorov/eventmaptest (its [`data`](https://github.com/vadimkantorov/eventmaptest/tree/gh-pages/data) is based on the content of https://taplink.cc/stopmurderization and https://www.facebook.com/freerussiansglobal).

 Below are described the file formats and the directory structure providing information about campaigns, events and the main page.